 Continue building the bookcase, one crate at the time.
 I focused on making sure the outside and more obvious places were lined up.
 BUT realized that it won't be perfect.
 First picture below shows where I lined up the edges as best as I could.
 The second picture shows where in the middle of the bookcase, it isn't lining up.

 After all 8 crates are attached, I went and screwed in some extra screws where I felt the bookcase was weak and needed a little extra support!
-Lastly attach to the wall using a L bracket, or any other product.
+Last attach to the wall using a L bracket.

 I pinned a bunch of different layouts and ideas using crates!
 Check out my Pinterest album here.